-USE OF STATE AND DISTRICT CONSTRUCTION FUNDS (Continued)
+USE OF STATE AND DISTRICT CONSTRUCTION FUNDS (Pages 15-16)

-- Revising the timing of the school day and school year to include extended-day schedules and yearround schools. - 2) Changes in how existing facilities could be used more efficiently to include revising grade-level configuration and making changes in attendance boundaries. - 3) Using relocateable facilities (portable classrooms) to help smooth out the impact of peaks and valleys in projected future student enrollment. - b.
-Approved uses of construction funds have been determined by the district's finance director to be in compliance with the designated purpose of the funds. - 2.
-The district uses capital outlay funds for facilities construction projects and uses operational funds for facilities maintenance and operations.
-If the district does not implement this practice, it demonstrates that there are no unmet facilities needs. - a.
-District procedures require that educational facilities construction funds be used only for new construction or for renovation, remodeling, or upgrading existing facilities whenever the district has unmet facilities needs. - b.
-The district does not use capital outlay funds for operational purposes (i.e., not used for maintenance or operations) unless it can demonstrate that the district has no unmet facilities needs unless the use of such funds for operations has been approved by the Legislature. - c.
-The district's educational facilities construction funds are expended only for capital outlay projects that have been approved by the district School Board. - d.
-The district uses the DOE growth projections, the survey process, the Florida Inventory of School Houses (FISH), and any formula developed by the Legislature based on recommendations of the Governor's Commission on Education, to determine whether facilities needs are met. - 3.
-When designing and constructing new educational facilities, the district incorporates factors to minimize the maintenance and operations requirements of the new facility. - a.
-The district has identified factors based on acceptable industry standards, the district's established maintenance standards, and the district's analysis of maintenance and operations costs that are reasonably related to the maintenance and operations costs of new facilities. - b.
-These factors are used when designing and constructing new facilities to minimize maintenance and operations costs. - c.
-These factors are used in selecting equipment and furnishings for new facilities to minimize maintenance and operations costs. - d.
-The district regularly assesses and revises those factors to ensure it minimizes maintenance and operations costs based on appropriate standards from comparable school districts, government agencies, and private industry. - 4.
-The district uses, accounts for, and reports the use of educational facilities construction funds in a proper manner. - a.
-Prior to expending educational facilities construction funds, the district establish policies and procedures that define "educational facilities construction" and identify the types of expenditures that are consistent with that definition, and consistent with law and rule. - b.
-District expenditures of educational facilities construction funds are consistent with the district's established policies and procedures that define "educational facilities construction funds." - c.
-The school district has a unique funding source code to account for receipt and expenditure of all educational facilities construction funds. - d.
-The district has adopted policies and procedures that relate to the use of educational facilities construction funds. - e.
-The district submits an annual report to the Department of Education showing expenditures of all educational facilities construction funds.
+3. inc nen designing and constructing new educational facilities, the district orporates factors to minimize the maintenance and operations requirements of e new facility. a.
+The district has identified factors based on acceptable industry standards, the district's established maintenance standards, and the district's analysis of maintenance and operations costs that are reasonably related to the maintenance and operations costs of new facilities. b.
+These factors are used when designing and constructing new facilities to minimize maintenance and operations costs. c.
+These factors are used in selecting equipment and furnishings for new facilities to minimize maintenance and operations costs. d.
+The district regularly assesses and revises those factors to ensure it minimizes maintenance and operations costs based on appropriate standards from comparable school districts, government agencies, and private industry.
+4. e district uses, accounts for, and reports the use of educational facilities astruction funds in a proper manner. a.
+Prior to expending educational facilities construction funds, the district establish policies and procedures that define "educational facilities construction" and identify the types of expenditures that are consistent with that definition, and consistent with law and rule. b. identify the types of expenditures that are consistent with that definition, and b. c. identify the types of expenditures that are consistent with that definition, and consistent with law and rule.
+District expenditures of educational facilities construction funds are consistent with the district's established policies and procedures that define "educational identify the types of expenditures that are consistent with that definition, and consistent with law and rule.
+District expenditures of educational facilities construction funds are consistent with the district's established policies and procedures that define "educational facilities construction funds."
+The school district has a unique funding source code to account for receipt and